 Throughout the world race and ethnicity are powerful identities that affect how people live their day-to-day lives.
 While paying some attention to the complexities of race in the United States this course focuses on how race is socially constructed and experienced in a range of countries and cultures.
 Issues discussed will include white supremacy, race-mixing, indigenousness, varying forms of discrimination, and potential for political mobilization around race and ethnic identity.
+May be used to satisfy three units of electives for Psychology majors and minors.

-SOC2401W Race and Ethnicity: Cross Cultural Issues (CDiv) (4)
+SOC2401W Race and Ethnicity in Cross-cultural Perspective (CDiv) (4)

 Throughout the world race and ethnicity are powerful identities that affect how people live their day-to-day lives.
 While paying some attention to the complexities of race in the United States this course focuses on how race is socially constructed and experienced in a range of countries and cultures.
 Issues discussed will include white supremacy, race-mixing, indigenousness, varying forms of discrimination, and potential for political mobilization around race and ethnic identity.
 As a four unit writing-intensive course, writing will be emphasized in the context of the course content.
+May be used to satisfy four units of electives for Psychology majors and minors.